-Twelve hours can be taken toward a concentration in Real Estate or Sports Management.
+Twelve hours can be taken toward a concentration in Real Estate or Sports Management or Risk and Insurance.
 Students may also choose a concentration in Data Management or Management Information Systems (MIS) -- see Business Administration, B.S.B.A.
 (Concentration in Data Management or MIS).